revans011/database-of-combined-slave-trade-voyages/readme.md

 ## Why update the datasets?

-The SlaveVoyages.org interface is excellent for teaching and for calculating basic data summaries, but it cannot be used to easily compare the datasets with statistical software, borrow strength between the datasets, or to model relationships among variables.
-Currently it is not possible, through the interface, to do multiple imputation for missing data, statistical modeling, machine learning or use AI.
+The SlaveVoyages.org interface is excellent for teaching and for calculating basic data summaries, but it cannot be easily used to compare the datasets with statistical software, borrow strength between the datasets, or to model relationships among variables.
+Using the update in this repo, it is possible to model uncertainty, to do multiple imputation for missing data, to do statistical modeling, as well as machine learning and AI.

 ## What we have done

-The [SlaveVoyages.org](https://www.slavevoyages.org) website allows users to download the Trans-Atlantic and Intra-American databases separately.
+The [SlaveVoyages.org](https://www.slavevoyages.org) website allows users to download the Trans-Atlantic and Intra-American databases separately, for analyses.

 The R code in this repo:

 1. Combines the datasets into one, with a grouping variable called _intra_or_trans_ to distinguish the two original datasets.